hachahbo/Philosophers_42/README.md

   Since threads within a process share the same memory space and resources, they can easily communicate and share data with each other.

   ok!! so let's continue the explination of this project . <br>
-  we have hre an image refers to the subject theorem :
+  we have here an image refers to the subject theorem :

 <img width="912" alt="Screen Shot 2023-05-20 at 9 33 34 AM" src="https://github.com/hachahbo/Philosophers_42/assets/116384287/671c2150-d04a-4f63-b057-25e7deffd954">

+so what is mutex